-Scope: Evaluating and determining key components of oiled wildlife response

-- 1. Determine and report potentially affected wildlife species to Wildlife Branch Director - 2.
-Identify experts to assess wildlife impacts, rescue, and rehabilitation - 3.
-Ensure the integration of wildlife activities into the overall incident response - 4.
-Ensure information flows between the field response team and the Wildlife Branch - 5.
-Minimize wildlife casualties - 6.
-Oversee recovery and rehabilitation of oiled wildlife - 7.
-Ensure maintenance of appropriate documentation
+Reports to: Wildlife Branch Director Scope: Evaluating and determining key components of oiled wildlife response Responsibilities 1.
+Determine and report potentially affected wildlife species to Wildlife Branch Director 2.
+Identify experts to assess wildlife impacts, rescue, and rehabilitation 3.
+Ensure the integration of wildlife activities into the overall incident response 4.
+Ensure information flows between the field response team and the Wildlife Branch 5.
+Minimize wildlife casualties 6.
+Oversee recovery and rehabilitation of oiled wildlife 7.
+Ensure maintenance of appropriate documentation Manages/supervises: Immediate actions (0-72 hours) Keep Personal Log (Form 214a) Determine and report potentially affected wildlife species to Wildlife Branch Director Coordinate air, land, and water reconnaissance of wildlife Evaluate potential wildlife deterrence procedures and resources Contribute to wildlife plan to recover and rehabilitate impacted wildlife Implement protocols for collection of impacted wildlife Coordinate transportation of wildlife to processing stations Coordinate with liaison participation of volunteers and public at large Make recommendations on the need for and feasibility of wildlife stabilization center, procurement of staff an equipment nd Make recommendations on the need for and feasibility of wildlife rehabilitation center, procurement of staff an equipment, training and rehabilitation center management nd Prepare ICS 213rr as appropriate Coordinate with Staging Area Manager for stabilization and mobile response units Work through Logistics Section to obtain necessary resources to construct and operate facilities for wildli rehabilitation fe Work with Safety Officer to provide for the safety of personnel engaged in wildlife protection and rehabilitation operations on Maintain accurate, up-to-date information on wildlife/habitat impacts and rehabilitation operations, includin documentation of successes and mortalities; provide information to Wildlife Branch Director ng Provide input to the EU's waste management plan Develop an oiled wildlife rehabilitation plan for inclusion in the Wildlife Response Plan Ongoing actions (after 72 hours) Keep Personal Log (Form 214a) Coordinate wildlife release protocols with trustee agencies

-Manages/supervises:

-Immediate actions (0-72 hours)

-Keep Personal Log (Form 214a)

-Determine and report potentially affected wildlife species to Wildlife Branch Director

-Coordinate air, land, and water reconnaissance of wildlife

-Evaluate potential wildlife deterrence procedures and resources

-Contribute to wildlife plan to recover and rehabilitate impacted wildlife

-Implement protocols for collection of impacted wildlife

-Coordinate transportation of wildlife to processing stations

-Coordinate with liaison participation of volunteers and public at large

-Make recommendations on the need for and feasibility of wildlife stabilization center, procurement of staff and equipment

-Make recommendations on the need for and feasibility of wildlife rehabilitation center, procurement of staff and equipment, training and rehabilitation center management

-Prepare ICS 213rr as appropriate

-Coordinate with Staging Area Manager for stabilization and mobile response units

-Work through Logistics Section to obtain necessary resources to construct and operate facilities for wildlife rehabilitation

-Work with Safety Officer to provide for the safety of personnel engaged in wildlife protection and rehabilitation operations

-Maintain accurate, up-to-date information on wildlife/habitat impacts and rehabilitation operations, including documentation of successes and mortalities; provide information to Wildlife Branch Director

-Provide input to the EU's waste management plan

-Develop an oiled wildlife rehabilitation plan for inclusion in the Wildlife Response Plan

-Ongoing actions (after 72 hours)

-Keep Personal Log (Form 214a)